582Multimedia/Multimania-Capython/README.md

   - User Profiles
   - Gantt chart
 - **Wednesday** UB seminar
-  - UB all hands on deck – team check in on progress
+  - UB (12 noon) all hands on deck – team check in on progress
   - Working session with mentors
   - Mentors in p.m.
   - Working draft / prototype